-Individual Schools and Departments have systems in place to monitor attendance during the academic year.
-Example includes taking registers in lectures, monitoring coursework submission and tutorial attendance, etc. Unauthorised absences are reported to Academic Services and recorded as appropriate.
-Where students are absent without authorisation, to the point that it is not possible to continue with the course, Academic Services will write to the student stating that they will be deemed to have withdrawn from the University and their student record will be amended to show that they have withdrawn.
+UNM has a system in place to monitor attendance during the academic year.
+A drop below the attendance requirements set out in the above policies may trigger a warning and/or an Attendance Intervention Meeting (A.I.M).
+It is important that students attend A.I.M's to discuss the reason(s) for absences.
+By not doing so, the School/Department will assume that there is no satisfactory explanation.
+Where student's absenteeism reaches to the point that it is not possible to continue with the course, the Student Registry Office will write to the student stating that they will be deemed to have withdrawn from the University and their student record will be amended to show that they have withdrawn.